upm-developers/upm-server/0000-template-proposal.md

 Provide all the information that is *necessary*.
 Don't give too much, but also not too few.

 ## Advantages
-Why is your proposal good?
+Why is your proposal good, and better than the existing methods (if any)?

 ## Disadvantages
 Yes, we're not all perfect.
 Find the bad things in your proposal!